-He qualified from the University of Nottingham and did he GP training in Derbyshire
+He qualified from the University of Nottingham and did his GP training in Derbyshire.

-He provided a full range of general practice services and works on Tuesdays and Fridays.
+He provides a full range of general practice services and works on Tuesdays and Fridays.

 Mr Dan Walters is the Practice Manager at Jessop Medical Practice.
 He is available to help with administrative or non-medical aspects of the Practice.

 - Deputy Practice Manager

 Midwives are allocated to the Practice by Derby Hospitals NHS Foundation Trust.
 They arrange booking to the hospital of choice for delivery, carry out the majority of antenatal care at the surgeries and visit patients at home after their baby has been born.
 Patients are invited to bring their baby to the surgery for an appointment with a GP when they are 10 days old for a baby check.